moss-l/bhs-js-testing/boolean-simplification.md

 ```

 However this is unnecessarily complicated.
 To understand the code we
-have to mentally parse two separate conditions and notice that only
+have to mentally parse two separate test conditions and notice that
-one of them can be true at a time and therefore that it’s impossible
+only one of them can be true at a time and therefore that it’s
-that we will end up eating snacks after we’ve brushed our teeth.
-In
+impossible that we will end up eating snacks after we’ve brushed our
-this case because one condition is `!` the other that’s not too hard
+teeth.
+In this case because one test condition is `!` the other that’s
-to see but it would be even more clear if we used an `else` clause:
+not too hard to see but it would be even more clear if we used an
+`else` clause:

 ```javascript
 if (timeForBed) {